 We are performing a study on human HSCT grafts.
 This study first began in 2015 and is ongoing.
 In this study we used small portions received under ethical committee approval from human donors to validate and optimize the process and show robustness and repeatability of the process.
-More than 200 ApoGraft samples were analyzed for the different effects on the various groups of cells (stem and mature immune) as well as their functional capabilities (such as migration, colony formation and anti-cancer activity).
+More than 300 ApoGraft samples were analyzed for the different effects on the various groups of cells (stem and mature immune) as well as their functional capabilities (such as migration, colony formation and anti-cancer activity).
 The samples represented 5% of a graft used for transplantation into patients.
 The grafts were processed in vitro and in vivo (mice) allowing stem cell production for transplantation using ApoGraft.
-The use of the ApoGraft in the pre-clincal setting resulted in a significant increase in the death of certain subpopulations of mature immune cells, primarily unique subsets of T Lymphocytes, without compromising the quantity and quality of stem cells.
+The use of the ApoGraft in the preclincal setting resulted in a significant increase in the death of certain subpopulations of mature immune cells, primarily unique subsets of T Lymphocytes, without compromising the quantity and quality of stem cells.

 We are also conducting studies on MSC derived from fat tissues.
 In October 2017, we announced positive results from a more than 20-patient study on the use of our selection platform technology on stem cells derived from fat tissues.
 The study comprised samples obtained via liposuction from over 20 adult patients and was conducted in collaboration with the Plastic Surgery Department and the Microsurgery and Plastic Surgery Laboratory of the Tel-Aviv Medical Center (Ichilov Hospital).
 Fat-derived stem cells were treated according to our protocols and have shown that our selection platform technology led to both an expansion of cells and an improvement in their unique cell activity and attributes.
 The ability of those cells to create colonies and differentiate into bone was enhanced significantly after only a short incubation.
 In addition, in October 2018, we announced that we achieved positive results on the use of human fat derived stem cells treated with the ApoGraft process in orthopedic treatments of animals.
+During 2019 we tested the compatibility of MSCs with collagen based matrixes and shown that in solid and gel matrixes, the stem cells produced with FasL maintain their proliferation advantage and the ability to differentiate to bone cells.